Bachelor’s Degree in Nutrition Science

 Not interested in becoming an RDN?

-If you are not interested in becoming a registered dietitian nutritionist, there are several other options for careers after completing North Central’s Nutrition Science DPD.
+If you are not interested in becoming a registered dietitian nutritionist, there are several other options for careers after completing your bachelor's degree in Nutrition Science at North Central.
 These include:

-- Food Service management – after completing your degree, you are eligible to take the Certified Dietary Managers (CDM) exam.
+- Food Service management – after completing our nutrition science program, you are eligible to take the Certified Dietary Managers (CDM) exam.
 Successfully passing this exam will allow you to apply for positions in school, retail or institutional food service management that require this certification.
 More information about the CDM certification can be found at https://www.anfponline.org/become-a-cdm/cdm-cfpp-credential.